computbiolgeek/massp/README.md

 ```

 ### Run examples
 Change to the `examples/` subdirectory to run the following two examples.
 You do not need to have HHblits or the BCL configured to run these examples.
 The position-specific-scoring matrices for them have been pre-computed and provided.
 However, you do need to configure the Python/Keras/TensorFlow environment.
-In addition, lines 27-30 in `massp.py` will needed to be commented out.
+In addition, lines 27-30 in `massp.py` will need to be commented out.
 ```bash
 # 2yevB
 python ../massp/massp.py -q 2yevB.fasta -p 2yevB.pssm --cnn-model ../models/final_cnn_model.h5 --lstm-model ../models/final_lstm_model.h5 --tokenizer ../models/tokenizer.pickle --output-prefix 2yevB